 Staff we spoke with told us they had sufficient equipment to enable them to carry out diagnostic examinations, assessments and treatments.
 They told us that all equipment was tested and maintained regularly and we saw equipment maintenance logs and other records that confirmed this.
 All portable electrical equipment was routinely tested and displayed stickers indicating the last testing date.
+The most recent testing had covered some but not all of the practice's portable electrical equipment.
+The practice manager was making arrangements for the remaining equipment to be tested shortly.
 We saw evidence of calibration of relevant equipment; for example, weighing scales and blood pressure monitoring equipment.
 The practice maintained records showing when the next service was due.